-This means more frequent purchases are better than buying large volumes annually or semi-annually.
-For manual washing where we use liquid bleach our best buy may be the place with the freshest supply.
+This means more frequent purchases are better than buying large volumes annually or semiannually.
+For manual washing where we use liquid bleach our best buy is the place with the freshest supply.
 That's probably the store-brand bleach from the busiest supermarket in town.

 Fortunately many on-farm uses allow us to increase the volume used to compensate for decreases in concentration due to decomposition.
 This strategy probably is cost effective given the original low cost per gallon.
-See www.atticacows.com, at the Resources drop down menu the Calf Facts section for tables for bleach dilutions for washing, sanitizing and soaking when using household-concentration bleach.
+See www.atticacows.com, the Calf Facts section for tables for bleach dilutions for washing, sanitizing and soaking when using household-concentration bleach.